vloubiere/website/content/_index.md

     content:
       title: Research
       text: |
-        We employ a <strong> wide range of molecular and in vivo approaches </strong> — single-cell omics, super-resolution microscopy, CRISPR editing, genomics, and physical modeling — to uncover how the <strong> 3D epigenome establishes and maintains transcriptional programs in development and disease</strong>.
+        Our research aims at understanding epigenetic inheritance, namely the information that is <strong> contained in our chromosomes and transmitted to daughter cells and to future generations beyond the sequence of DNA </strong>.
+We employ a <strong> wide range of molecular and in vivo approaches </strong> — single-cell omics, super-resolution microscopy, CRISPR editing, genomics, and physical modeling — to uncover how the <strong> 3D epigenome in general, and <strong> Polycomb proteins </strong> in particular, can establish and maintains transcriptional programs in development and disease</strong>.
 Our main research topics include:

         <div class="research-flex">
           <div class="research-flex-item left">